ococrook/hdxstats/demo/data/description.md

 * The _Sequence Viewer_ at the bottom dynamically highlights the residue numbers involved in  HDX protection or deprotection upon selecting an antibody.
 The amino-acid identities and estimated protection/deprotection probabilities are shown too per each residue.

-* You can also vary the colour-scale limits values to explore what parts in HOIP-RBR get highlighted according to their protection/deprotection intensity. _Note_: values outside the scale limits will automatically highlight residues in grey.
+* You can also vary the colour-scale limits values to explore what parts in HOIP-RBR get highlighted according to their protection/deprotection intensity. _Note_ values outside the scale limits will automatically highlight residues in grey.

 **References**

-[1] Identifying conformational heterogeneity in hydrogen-deuterium exchange mass spectrometry experiments via Bayesian biclustering, Hanwen Xing et al.
+[1] _Identifying conformational heterogeneity in hydrogen-deuterium exchange mass spectrometry experiments via Bayesian biclustering_, Hanwen Xing et al., 2022.

+[2] _Single-Domain Antibodies as Crystallization Chaperones to Enable Structure-Based Inhibitor Development for RBR E3 Ubiquitin Ligases_, Yi-Chun Isabella Tsai et al., 2020, Cell Chemical Biology 27, 83–93.

 **Contacts**
 * [Broncio Aguilar-Sanjuan](https://github.com/broncio123), Department of Statistics, University of Oxford, Oxford, UK.